 SPOILERS: Detailed discussion for the entire Princess Tutu series; references to early events from orange and Princess Jellyfish.
 CONTENT WARNING for brief discussions of assault and emotional abuse.

 Rivals!
 If a plucky but ordinary girl has eyes for the best boy in school, chances are she’ll have to face off with a mean hot girl who inexplicably wants to get said boy in her clutches.
 Where did this girl come from?
 Why is she so obsessed with this one dude?
 Who cares, as long as she gets what’s coming to her for interfering with the main character’s love life.
 There’s only room for one princess in a story!

 Since the rival trope goes back to fairy tales, it’s no surprise that the Frankenstein’s monster of fairy tales, Princess Tutu, involves a pair of dueling princesses.
-But as the rules of the story break down, the designated rival becomes so much more: a strong and loving woman, a good friend, and the heroine of her own story.
+But as the rules of the story break down, the designated rival becomes so much more: a strong and loving young woman, a good friend, and the heroine of her own story.

 The female rival appears often across a wide variety of media forms, including anime.
 While her individual characteristics may vary, she can be identified in the wild by her beauty, confidence, and obsession with the heroine’s man.